 1. Introduction

 This paper presents a study of the supply chain and logistics systems of the Ottoman army.
 It also includes a review of the Ottoman administrative system as well as its military.
-The period under study is from 1300s, approximate date of the establishment of the Ottoman principality, to the death of the sultan Süleyman I (1566), also known as Süleyman the Magnificent, or the Law Giver.
-Many historians consider Süleyman’s reign as the apogee of the Ottoman Empire.
-At which time the Empire had reached the limits of its expansion with lands in Europe, Asia, and Africa.
-End of Süleyman’s reign was also the beginning of the decline of the Ottoman Empire; a decline that lasted hundreds of years.
+The period under study is from 1300s, the approximate date of the establishment of the Ottoman principality, to the death of the sultan Süleyman I (1566), also known as Süleyman the Magnificent, or the Law Giver.
+Many historians consider Süleyman’s reign as the apogee of the Ottoman Empire, at which time the Empire had reached the limits of its expansion with lands in Europe, Asia, and Africa.
+The end of Süleyman’s reign was also the beginning of the decline of the Ottoman Empire; a decline that lasted hundreds of years.
 Many historians also agree that the supply chain and logistics systems of the Ottoman army was a major factor in its successes in conquering wide expanses of lands in three continents and winning wars.
-However, Ottomans had lost many battles and suffered crushing defeats, especially after 1566, largely blamed to the ineffectiveness of its military and its supply and logistics systems.
+However, Ottomans had lost many battles and suffered crushing defeats, especially after 1566, largely blamed on the ineffectiveness of its military and its supply and logistics systems.

 The paper is organized in ten sections, and three side bars to provide more information about three very important institutions mentioned in the paper.
 The second section provides a summary of the history of the Ottoman Empire for the selected period.
 The third is a review of the administrative structure of the Ottoman state.
-The fourth is a summary of the military organization of the army.
+The fourth is a summary of the military organization of the Ottoman army.
 The fifth section reviews Ottoman Frontiers: Defense of Territories and Launch Points for Attacks.
 The sixth section discusses the supply system of the army.
 The seventh section focuses on the logistics system.
 The eighth section describes the process of marching and halting in a campaign.
 The ninth section is a brief description of the Ottoman military marching band Mehteran as a moral support group in battle and in peace times, and tenth and final section presents some observations and conclusions.

 2. A brief history of the Ottoman (Osmanlı) Empire (1300-1566)

 Historical documents about the beginnings of the Ottomans (the Europeans corrupted the word Osmanlı to Ottoman) are scarce.
 Historians generally rely on documents written much later.
 However, it is generally accepted that the family that established the Ottoman dynasty belonged to the Kayı branch of Günhan arm of Oğuz Turks [1].
 Kayı people entered Anatolia in the second part of the13th century as part of the massive nomadic Turcoman migration from Central Asia.
 This migration started because of harsh climatic and economic conditions in Central Asia.
 Turcomans first came to Iran and Eastern Anatolia.
 After the defeat of the Seljuk’s by the Mongols in 1243 they migrated farther west, eventually settling on the frontier between the Byzantine and Seljuk Sultanate [2].
-Under the leadership of patriarch Ertuğrul bey (chief) they established a principality (beylik) in Söğüt in north-west Anatolia as the Seljuks their suzerain.
+Under the leadership of patriarch Ertuğrul bey (chief) they established a principality (beylik) in Söğüt in north-west Anatolia with the Seljuks their suzerain.

 After Ertuğrul’s death his son Osman Gazi (holy warrior) (c.
 1290-1324) became the leader.
-At the time, central and western Anatolia was partitioned by several principalities, all of which were Turkic origin and Muslim [3].
-Ottoman principality became a state after Osman’s 1302 defeat of Byzantine troops in Baphaeon.
+At the time, central and western Anatolia was partitioned by several principalities, all of which were of Turkic origin and Muslim [3].
+The Ottoman principality became a state after Osman’s 1302 defeat of Byzantine troops in Baphaeon.
 This victory increased Osman’s fame resulting in gazis from various parts of Anatolia gathering under his banner.
 The ideal of Gaza, continuous holy war and expansion of Islamic land, formed the foundation of frontier society and culture [2].